 Summit One Vanderbilt

-Next, get ready to experience NYC’s newest attraction, Summit One Vanderbilt.
-This building has made seeing the New York Skyline a whole new experience with a deck, and unique mirror rooms, and the Ascent is the highest rack-and-pinion elevator system in the world!
+Next, is Summit One Vanderbilt.
+This building has made seeing the skyline a whole new experience with a deck, and unique mirror rooms, and the Ascent is the highest rack-and-pinion elevator system in the world!

 Bryant Park & The New York Public Library